Deedikjupijn/website/README.md

 # webhosttest
-# open it with this url: https://deedikjupijn.github.io/webhosttest/
+open the webpage using this url: https://deedikjupijn.github.io/webhosttest/